noaione/yuusha-shoukan-ln/sources/v05/chapter4.md

 The Second Princess, who was accompanying him at that time, finally snapped... and gave him a slap directly passed to her by Duchess Albert.]

 [Eeeehhhh?!
-W-Wait a minute....
-If she’s trained by Lilia-san....
+W-Wait a minute...
+If she’s trained by Lilia-san...
 Mitsunaga-kun would have died...]

 [...I think I have some idea... of how Kaito-san perceives Duchess Albert in